Digital & Tech Glossary

 JWT

-JSON Web Token—a compact, URL-safe token format used for securely transmitting authentication and authorization information.
+JSON Web Token—a compact, URL-safe token format used for securely transmitting authentication data between web services and mobile apps.

 Jamstack

-A web architecture using JavaScript, APIs, and Markup for faster, more secure sites.
+A web architecture using JavaScript, APIs, and Markup that enables faster loading, better security, and easier scaling for modern websites.

 Journey Mapping

-A visual representation of the user's experience across all touchpoints and interactions with a product or service over time.
+A visual representation of the user's experience across all touchpoints with a product or service, used to identify pain points and optimize UX.

 K